slideshow: vegetable seed-starting how-to

 First I had to solve a technical problem: How could I show you the step-by-step for seed-starting all by myself?
 Wash my hands between every step to avoid filling my Nikon with peat and perlite?
 And even at that, I only have two hands, so whose would be in the demo?

-Normally, Andrew and I don’t start tomatoes until April 15 here in Zone 5B, but this year we’re trying something new, which requires a little headstart.
+Normally, I don’t start tomatoes until April 15 here in Zone 5B, but the year we shot these photos, we were trying something new, which required a little headstart.
 The slides show Phase 1–starting the seeds–of our grafted-tomato experiment (aimed, as you may recall if you read my wintertime post about grafting, at giving heirloom types more vigor and better yields).
 But you can use the same how-to for starting most any seed; it’s a great basic step-by-step, logical and simple.

 One difference: You won’t need the size-XL pots we used for sowing our tomato-grafting rootstock; 2-inch cells or even smaller for some crops like salad (traditional 6-packs, for instance) are fine.
 Again: the process is the same for sowing other vegetable crops, even if the pot size isn’t.

 I had other help, too (being useless with most carpentry tools).
 My neighbor, Tom Foley, built my new crazy seed-starting rig (above) in about five minutes, with a matching one for his wife, a gardening friend.
-Kudos, Tom, for a job extremely well done.
-The key to a good seed rig is being able to adjust the lights upward as your seedlings grow; at any time, you only want them a couple of inches away from the babies.
+The key to a good light stand is being able to adjust the lights upward as your seedlings grow; at any time, you only want them a couple of inches away from the babies.
 When I asked Tom, “How’d you get the rope you strung the hood from to be adjustable?” he started talking carpenter, and I glazed over.
 And then he translated:

-If you need lights, as I did, consider the newer, more efficient ones (I got T-5 tubes and an aluminum hood from a hydroponic supply place online).
+If you need lights, as I did, consider the newer, more efficient ones.
+I got T-5 tubes and an aluminum hood from a hydroponic supply place online (again: see below).
 The approximately 13-by-27-inch hood, which was $118, delivers twice the lumens of regular fluorescent hoods, and is extremely lightweight.
 Using the APS system of flats and cells, I can get about 60 2-by-2-wide seedlings beneath it at any given time.
 The only part you don’t see: a simple timer, to automatically turn the lights on 14 hours a day (and then off).

 More seed-starting help: